Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-publish.md

 install.packages("devtools", repos="http://api:abc12345@proget.corp.local/cran/public-cran/")
 ```

-However to avoid having to type in the repo URL every time, you can set your ProGet instance as a custom repository.
+However, to avoid having to type in the repo URL every time, you can set your ProGet instance as a custom repository.
 This will configure R to look first at the specified URL for packages, instead of the default CRAN repository.
 You can do this by entering:

 ```r
 options(repos = c(«repository-name» = "http://api:«api-key»@«feed-url»"))